CCBDA-UPC/Assignments-2025/Lab08.md

      - **Cognito** triggers (for user sign-up/sign-in events)
      - And many other sources (including custom event sources).

-3. **Scalability**:
-   - AWS Lambda automatically scales the number of execution environments to match the incoming event load.
+- **Scalability**: automatically scales the number of execution environments to match the incoming event load.
 If there are hundreds or thousands of events, Lambda can scale to handle them without any manual intervention.
-   - It scales **horizontally** by running multiple instances of your function in parallel when needed.
+It scales **horizontally** by running multiple instances of your function in parallel when needed.

-4. **Pay-As-You-Go Pricing**:
-   - With AWS Lambda, you only pay for the compute time you use, i.e., the time your code runs.
-You are billed based on the number of requests and the duration of your code execution (in milliseconds).
+- **Pay-As-You-Go Pricing**: pay for the compute time used by the code than runs.
+The billing is based on the number of requests and the duration of the code execution (in milliseconds).
-   - No charges for idle time – Lambda only charges when the function is triggered.

-6. **Stateless**:
-   - Each invocation of an AWS Lambda function is stateless, meaning it doesn’t retain any state between executions.
+- **Stateless**: each invocation of an AWS Lambda function is stateless, meaning it doesn’t retain any state between executions.
 If you need to maintain state, you can use AWS services like **DynamoDB** or **S3** to store persistent data.

-7. **Customizable Execution Role**:
+- **Customizable Execution Role**:
    - You can configure **IAM (Identity and Access Management)** roles for Lambda functions, granting them permissions to interact with other AWS services securely.
    - This enables Lambda functions to read from/write to S3, DynamoDB, or any other AWS service you need to interact with.

-8. **Short-lived Execution**:
-   - AWS Lambda functions can run for a maximum of 15 minutes per invocation.
+- **Short-lived Execution**: functions can run for a maximum of 15 minutes per invocation.
 If the function doesn't complete within this time frame, it will be terminated.
 This makes Lambda best suited for tasks that can be completed quickly, such as real-time data processing, image resizing, API responses, etc.

-9. **Logging and Monitoring**:
-   - AWS Lambda integrates with **Amazon CloudWatch** for logging and monitoring, so you can track metrics such as the number of invocations, execution time, error rates, and more.
+- **Logging and Monitoring**: integrated with **Amazon CloudWatch** for logging and monitoring, so you can track metrics such as the number of invocations, execution time, error rates, and more.
-   - Logs are automatically generated by Lambda, making it easy to debug and monitor function performance.

-### Benefits of AWS Lambda:

-- **No Server Management**: You don’t have to provision or manage servers.
-- **Automatic Scaling**: Automatically scales depending on the number of requests/events, handling any workload.
-- **Cost-Effective**: Pay only for the compute time used, with no cost for idle time.
-- **Quick Deployment**: You can deploy your code in minutes, and AWS automatically handles the scaling and infrastructure.
-- **Integrated with AWS Ecosystem**: Lambda integrates seamlessly with other AWS services like S3, DynamoDB, SNS, and more.

 ### AWS API Gateway